 I’m sure you’ve been told before, and you’ll be told again, but it’s worth repeating, so here goes.

 Definitely replace your helmet after it’s been in a crash where the helmet hit something hard.
-Even though it might look to be okay, there could easily be a tiny invisible fracture to the helmet shell.
+Even though it might look to be okay, there could easily be a tiny invisible fracture to the shell.

 Don’t believe me?
 Try this.